Miretz/miretz.github.io/_posts/2018-02-13-starting-new-projects.markdown

 In the current world of business, IT is tightly integrated into every process of the company.
 Each operation is usually supported, controlled or monitored using a specific information system.
 Payroll, accounting, internal and external communication, human resources, marketing, reporting and other activities rely heavily on IT systems operating correctly.

-These systems were introduced in a form of a software project.
+All of these systems and many more useful applications started in a form of a software project.
 But what exactly is a project?
 What are the essential phases and best practices to start a new project?

 ## Project